 5. COURSE OBJECTIVES:

-After finishing the course, students will grab the most general background of administration in insurance field related to:
+After finishing the course, students will

-Understand a legal framework for paying social insurance benefits; get a good grasp of various social insurance benefits and ways of managing these benefits as well; obtain a basic understanding of benefit payment management.
+Understand a legal framework for paying social insurance benefits; have a grasp of various social insurance benefits and ways of managing these benefits as well; obtain a basic understanding of benefit payment management.

-Have a grasp of principles of investment in the field of social insurance; determine capital sources for the investment and analyse social insurance investment portfolio to the social insurance fund; assess preliminarily efficiency of investment performance; apply these theories in the analyse of investment performance in the field of social insurance.
+Understand principles of investment in the field of social insurance; determine capital sources for the investment and analyse social insurance investment portfolio to the social insurance fund; assess preliminarily efficiency of investment performance; apply these theories in analysing investment performance in the field of social insurance.

-Determine the roles and objectives of social insurance actuary in terms of benefits payments; distinguish various types of benefit assessment in the field of social insurance; understand contents and ways of organizing social health actuary; understand basic issues of professional injury assessment.
+Determine the roles and objectives of the social insurance actuary in terms of benefits payments; distinguish various types of benefit assessment in the field of social insurance; understand contents and ways of organizing the social health actuary; understand basic issues of professional injury assessment.

 Understand tools of social insurance administration including social insurance cards; social health cards; statistical records for social insurance administration; information technology system in the field of social insurance.

-Understand inspecting and controlling in the field of social insurance including roles and methods of inspecting and controlling social insurance performance.
+Understand the inspecting and controlling activities in social insurance including roles and methods of inspecting and controlling social insurance performance.

-Understanding main contents and models of regulation and supervision in the field of social insurance.
+Understand main contents and models of regulation and supervision in the field of social insurance.

 6. COURSE CONTENT: